Staging an intervention in art history, and specifically in Indian miniature portraiture, Arpita Shah replaces male Mughal emperors with inspiring...

 He was a handsome young man, wasn’t he?

-This photo was never officially confirmed to be van Gogh's.
-"Officially” means that the Van Gogh Museum did not authenticate it.
-There is another problem - the address below the photo marks a Canadian location, and van Gogh obviously never lived outside of Europe.
+This photo was never officially confirmed to be of van Gogh.
+“Officially” means that the Van Gogh Museum has not authenticated it.
+On top of that, there is another problem with it – the address below the photo marks a Canadian location, and Van Gogh obviously never lived outside of Europe.

 But look at this comparison:

-The portrait you see on the right is an oil painting by van Gogh, completed in December, 1886.
-The photograph (at left) was also taken in 1886.
+The portrait you see on the right is an oil painting by Van Gogh, completed in December 1886.
+The photograph (on the left) was also taken in 1886.
 Weird similarity, isn’t it?

-Also recently, a 1887 melainotype showing six men drinking around a table has been discovered.
-It may include a rare sighting of Vincent.
-With Paul Gauguin (at far right) and Emile Bernard (second from the left).
-But, the photo expert for the Van Gogh Museum said it can’t be the artist “because it simply does not look like him”.
-Others note that Van Gogh didn’t mention the gathering in his letters, where he described all the details from his life.
-The photograph was put into auction but it did not meet its asking price of $136,000.
+Also, recently a melainotype from 1887 showing six men drinking around a table was discovered.
+It may include a rare sighting of Vincent with Paul Gauguin (at far right) and Émile Bernard (second from the left).
+However, the photo expert at the Van Gogh Museum said it can’t be the artist “because it simply does not look like him”.
+Others note that Van Gogh never mentions the gathering in his letters in which he described all the details of his life.
+The photograph was put up for auction but it did not meet its asking price of $136,000.

-Even more recently Italian art historian Antonio De Robertis claimed to have identified Vincent in this Edmond Bénard photo of 34 men posing together at the Académie Julian in Paris in 1888.
+Even more recently, Italian art historian Antonio De Robertis claimed to identify Vincent in this Edmond Bénard photo of 34 men posing together at the Académie Julian in Paris in 1888.
 According to De Robertis, the men in the photograph include Édouard Vuillard and Pierre Bonnard, as well as Andries Bonger, friend and brother-in-law to Theo van Gogh.

-So, we don’t have any photos and we cannot be sure how van Gogh's looked like as an adult.
-So what do we have?
+So, if we don’t have any photos and cannot be sure what van Gogh looked like as an adult, what do we have?

-34 painted self-portraits and 4 drawings.
-That’s quite a number :)
+We have 34 painted self-portraits and 4 drawings.
+That’s quite a number!